silconsystem/Gensokyo_LibGdx/README.md

 -shot n shield feature
 -enemy attack/bullet patterns
 -particle effects
+-loader for new playermodels from an online database -loader for new levels from an online database
 -much more...

 in the repo is a .mm file wich is a freeplane mindmap, wich will contain the entire game plan, as of now its a raw